-The overall validation, from Contract Review to Validation Report & Opinion, was conducted using Bureau Veritas Certification's internal procedures.
+The overall validation, from Contract Review to Validation Report & Opinion, was conducted using Bureau Veritas Certification internal procedures.

-In order to ensure transparency, a validation protocol was customized for the project, according to the Validation and Verification Manual (IETA/PCF).
-The protocol shows, in a transparent manner, criteria (requirements), means of verification and the results from validating the identified criteria.
+In order to ensure transparency, a validation protocol was customized for the project, according to the version 01 of the Clean Development Mechanism Validation and Verification Manual, issued by the Executive Board at its 44 meeting on 28/11/2008.
+The protocol shows, in a transparent manner, criteria (requirements), means of validation and the results from validating the identified criteria.
 The validation protocol serves the following purposes: